wp-plugins/simple-intranet-directory/readme.txt

 1. This screen shot shows the Simple Intranet Directory with employee extended profile information and user photos/avatars.

 == Changelog ==
+= 3.2 =
+* Improved full name text sanitization for user profile links.
+Made the Out of Office and Employee widget avatars and user fullnames clickable back to their profile details when available.
+Updated instructions on included a selected set up users in the directory using the [employees username="admin,rbrown"] shortcode parameter.

 = 3.1 =
 * Adjusted out of office expiry checking function to account for timezone setting.